 \section{Numerical tests}

 We employ several problems to check correctness of the numerical algorithm in Milne coordinates.
 For one-dimensional tests, we analyze with our code the Riemann problem and Landau--Khalatnikov solution \cite{Landau1953, Landau1956} in order to verify our Riemann solver.
-The Landau-Khalatnikov solution is used for understanding experimental data of particle rapidity distributions in the high-energy heavy-ion collisions.
+The Landau-Khalatnikov solution is used for understanding the experimental data of the particle rapidity distributions in the high-energy heavy-ion collisions.
 Next we discuss propagation of fluctuations around Bjorken flow.
 We derive analytical solutions from linearized hydrodynamics and compare them to numerical calculations with our code.
-For multi-dimensional tests, we use the Gubser flow \cite{Gubser2010, Gubser2011} which gives us three dimensional hydrodynamic expansion of hot and dense matter created after the high-energy heavy-ion collisions.
+For multidimensional tests, we use the Gubser flow \cite{Gubser2010, Gubser2011}, which gives us a three-dimensional hydrodynamic expansion of hot and dense matter created after the high-energy heavy-ion collisions.
 In the test problems we use the ideal gas equation of state, $e=3p$.